terenceylchow124/Sudoku-Automation/README.md

 # Training Steps
 > - Normally, we need more screenshot to train our KNN-OCR, so manully take few screenshot of sudoku and create "sudoku_train.png" by combining those.
 To skip this step, we provide you under data/.
 > - For data collection, run digit_recongizer.py.
 Please input corresponding number for each red rectangle of pop up window.
-> - Now, training data and labels are already. ("sudoku_data.data" and "sudoku_labels")
+> - Now, training data and labels are already. ("sudoku_data.data" & "sudoku_labels")
 > - Next, train KNN model by running knn_train.py.
 To skip this step, you can also use our trained model.

 # Testing Steps